How to be a cybersecurity aware charity in 2018

 But as soon as the words ‘cybersecurity’ are spoken, they can create a disconnect between the technologies and jargon involved, and the reality of organisations working with people’s data every day.
 Is it time for charities to get back to basics and work on better cyber awareness among staff, volunteers and trustees?

 In our recent article, we covered the main areas of vulnerability that charities need to be aware of going into 2018, and what they can do to be better protected.

 Here we explore the whys and hows of adopting a more cyber-aware culture that ensures everyone plays their part in keeping data secure and services running.

 A survey undertaken in August 2017 by the DCMS (Department of Culture, Media and Sport) as part of the National cybersecurity Programme looked into the attitudes of charities to cybersecurity.
 It found that smaller charities typically saw cybersecurity as more of an issue for businesses than the charity sector.
 As a result, cybersecurity was deprioritised.

 Common reasoning was that businesses would be more likely to have reserves of cash to target, whereas charities might be thought to have less to steal.

-But as Richard Cooper, Director of Programmes at Tech Trust explains, cyber criminals aren’t discriminate about who they ensnare:
+But as Richard Cooper, Director of Programmes at Charity Digital explains, cyber criminals aren’t discriminate about who they ensnare: